Insider Tips for Overcoming Culture Shock in Berlin, Germany

 5. Discussing cultural differences with Germans

-I found that talking about how I felt with my fellow German friends was the key to understanding the cultural differences.
+I found that talking about how I felt with my fellow German friends was the key to understanding cultural differences.
 Once I heard their point of view and they heard mine, it was a lot easier to have effective communication.

 Want to Learn More About Teaching English Abroad & Online?